Secure Browser service

-The Citrix Secure Browser Standard Service (called Secure Browser Service throughout this article) is delivered within Citrix Cloud.
-This service protects the corporate network from browser based attacks by isolating web browsing.
+The Citrix Secure Browser service isolates web browsing to protect the corporate network from browser-based attacks.
 It delivers consistent, secure remote access to internet hosted web applications, with no need for user device configuration.
 Administrators can rapidly roll out secure browsers, providing instant time-to-value.
 By isolating internet browsing, IT administrators can offer end users safe internet access without compromising enterprise security.

-Users log on with Citrix Receiver and can open web apps in the configured web browser.
+Users log on through Citrix Workspace (or Citrix Receiver) and can open web apps in the configured web browser.
 The website does not directly transfer any browsing data to or from the user device, so the experience is secure.

 The service also offers:

 - Integration of published apps with Citrix Workspace

 - Integration of published apps with on-premises StoreFront

 - Controls for clipboard use, printing, kiosk mode, region failover, and client drive mapping

 - December 2019: You can configure URL Filtering to control access methods based on pre-defined categories associated with risk models.
 For more information, see Manage published secure browsers.